CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 Author: Soh Wei Kiat Melvin

 <img src="images/StorageClassDiagram.png" width="800"><br>
-_Figure 2.5.1 : Structure of the Storage Component_
+_Figure 10: Structure of the Storage Component_

 **API** : [`Storage.java`](../src/main/java/seedu/taskboss/storage/Storage.java)

-The [**`Storage`**](#35-storage-component) component, as shown above in Figure 2.5.1
+The [**`Storage`**](#35-storage-component) component, as shown above in Figure 10

-* Saves `UserPref` objects in json format and reads it back.
+* Saves `UserPref` objects in `.json` format and reads it back.
-* Saves the TaskBoss data in xml format and reads it back.
+* Saves TaskBoss data in `.xml` format and reads it back.

 TaskBoss allows the user to save their data at a new filepath.
-The filepath can be specified via the Save command and will contain a new taskboss.xml document.
-The new filepath is then saved into 'Config' and TaskBoss will load from and save to the new filepath for current and future sessions until a new filepath is specified.
+The filepath can be specified via the Save command and will contain a new `taskboss.xml` document.
+The new filepath is then saved into `Config` and TaskBoss will load from and save to the new filepath for current and future sessions until a new filepath is specified.

 ### 4.6.
 Common classes